CAP-RMR-UT/nasa-weather-contrail/opsplan/cadets.rst

 Cadet Participation
 ===================

-a.
+#.
 Cadets are the primary focus of this mission.
-Cadets will be collecting, validating, and submitting data sets.
+Cadets will be collecting,
+   validating, and submitting data sets.